-- 13) Business assets of a sole proprietorship are owned by
+4) Business assets of a sole proprietorship are owned by

-- A) a member.
+A) a member.

-- B) an individual.
+B) an individual.

-- C) a partner.
+C) a partner.

-- D) a stockholder.
+D) a stockholder.

+Answer: B

+Page Ref.: C:2-2

+Objective: 1

-- 14) Identify which of the following statements is false. - A) A solely owned corporation is a sole proprietorship. - B) A sole proprietorship is a separate taxable entity. - C) A sole proprietor is considered to be an employee of the business. - D) All of the above are false.
+5) Identify which of the following statements is false.
+A) A solely owned corporation is a sole proprietorship.
+B) A sole proprietorship is a separate taxable entity.
+C) A sole proprietor is considered to be an employee of the business.
+D) All of the above are false.
 Answer: D Page Ref.: C:2-3 Objective: 1

-- 15) Which of the following is an advantage of a sole proprietorship over other business forms?
+6) Which of the following is an advantage of a sole proprietorship over other business forms?

-- A) tax-exempt treatment of fringe benefits
+A) tax-exempt treatment of fringe benefits

-- B) the deduction for compensation paid to the owner
+B) the deduction for compensation paid to the owner

-- C) low tax rates on dividends
+C) low tax rates on dividends

-- D) ease of formation
+D) ease of formation

+Answer: D

-Answer: D Page Ref.: C:2-3 Objective: 1
+Page Ref.: C:2-3

+Objective: 1

-- 16) Which of the following statements about a partnership is true? - A) A partnership is a taxpaying entity. - B) Partners are taxed on distributions from a partnership. - C) Partners are taxed on their allocable share of income whether it is distributed or not. - D) Partners are considered employees of the partnership.
+7) Which of the following statements about a partnership is true?

+A) A partnership is a taxpaying entity.

+B) Partners are taxed on distributions from a partnership.

+C) Partners are taxed on their allocable share of income whether it is distributed or not.

+D) Partners are considered employees of the partnership.

-- 17) Demarcus is a 50% partner in the DJ partnership.
+8) Demarcus is a 50% partner in the DJ partnership.
 DJ has taxable income for the year of \$200,000.
 Demarcus received a \$75,000 distribution from the partnership.
-What amount of income related to DJ must Demarcus recognize? - A) \$200,000 B) \$75,000 C) \$100,000 D) \$37,500
+What amount of income related to DJ must Demarcus recognize?

+A) \$200,000

+B) \$75,000

+C) \$100,000

+D) \$37,500

+Answer: C

+Page Ref.: C:2-4; Example C:2-3

+Objective: 1

-- 18) Which of the following statements is incorrect? - A) Limited partners' liability for partnership debt is limited to their amount of investment. - B) In a general partnership, all partners have unlimited liability for partnership debts. - C) In a limited partnership, all partners participate in managerial decision making. - D) All of the above are correct.
+9) Which of the following statements is incorrect?

+A) Limited partners' liability for partnership debt is limited to their amount of investment.

+B) In a general partnership, all partners have unlimited liability for partnership debts.

+C) In a limited partnership, all partners participate in managerial decision making.

+D) All of the above are correct.

-- 19) Identify which of the following statements is true. - A) Regular corporation and C corporation are synonymous terms. - B) Regular corporation and S corporation are synonymous terms. - C) A partner is generally considered to be an employee of the partnership. - D) All of the above are false.
+A) Regular corporation and C corporation are synonymous terms.

+B) Regular corporation and S corporation are synonymous terms.

+C) A partner is generally considered to be an employee of the partnership.

-Answer: A Page Ref.: C:2-5 Objective: 1
+Answer: A Page Ref.: C:2-5

-- 20) Which of the following statements is correct? - A) An owner of a C corporation is taxed on his or her proportionate share of earnings. - B) S shareholders are only taxed on distributions. - C) S shareholders are taxed on their proportionate share of earnings that are distributed. - D) S shareholders are taxed on their proportionate share of earnings whether or not distributed.
+11) Which of the following statements is correct?

+A) An owner of a C corporation is taxed on his or her proportionate share of earnings.

+B) S shareholders are only taxed on distributions.

+C) S shareholders are taxed on their proportionate share of earnings that are distributed.

+D) S shareholders are taxed on their proportionate share of earnings whether or not distributed.

-- 21) Identify which of the following statements is true. - A) C corporation operating losses are deductible by the individual shareholders. - B) If a C corporation does not distribute its income to its shareholders annually, double taxation cannot occur. - C) Capital losses incurred by a C corporation can be used to offset the corporation's ordinary income. - D) All of the above are false.
+A) C corporation operating losses are deductible by the individual shareholders.

+B) If a C corporation does not distribute its income to its shareholders annually, double taxation cannot occur.

-Answer: D Page Ref.: C:2-6 Objective: 1
+C) Capital losses incurred by a C corporation can be used to offset the corporation's ordinary income.

+D) All of the above are false.
+Answer: D

-- 22) Bread Corporation is a C corporation with earnings of \$100,000.
+13) Bread Corporation is a C corporation with earnings of \$100,000.
 It paid \$20,000 in dividends to its sole shareholder, Gerald.
 Gerald also owns 100% of Butter Corporation, an S corporation.
 Butter had net taxable income of \$80,000 and made a \$15,000 distribution to Gerald.
 What income will Gerald report from Bread and Butter's activities?

-- A) \$35,000

-- B) \$95,000

-- C) \$100,000 D) \$180,000

-Explanation: C) (\$80,000 S corporation income + \$20,000 dividends)
+A) \$35,000 B) \$95,000 C) \$100,000 D) \$180,000 Answer: C Explanation: C) (\$80,000 S corporation income + \$20,000 dividends) Page Ref.: C:2-6 Objective: 1